-{\it GW spectrum from inflaton decay.---} Associated with the decay into fermions, a single graviton is emitted via the bremsstrahlung process~\cite{Nakayama2019,Barman2023}.
+Associated with the decay into fermions, a single graviton is emitted via the bremsstrahlung process~\cite{Nakayama2019,Barman2023,Barman:2023rpg}.
 The relevant diagrams for the three-body decay are shown in Fig.~\ref{fig: diagrams}.
 The total decay width can then be divided into two pieces,

 where $\Gamma^{(0)}_{\phi}\simeq\Gamma_{\phi\to\overline f f}$ does not involve gravitons in the final state, while $\Gamma^{(1)}_\phi$ has a single graviton in addition to the fermions.
 It is convenient to further decompose $\Gamma^{(1)}_\phi$ into two pieces~\cite{Barman2023},